uranusjr/pythonup-windows/docs/source/explain.rst

 Anaconda is incredibly useful for those who need it, but its version management tooling is simply not good enough.
-Fortunately, since Anaconda already conforms to `PEP 514`_, there’s nothing theoratically preventing SNAFU to co-live with Anaconda, so people can use SNAFU to manage Anaconda versions instead.
+Fortunately, since Anaconda already conforms to `PEP 514`_, there’s nothing theoratically preventing PythonUp to co-live with Anaconda, so people can use PythonUp to manage Anaconda versions instead.